-Arrive in Kersik Tuo to collect your camping equipment and meet your guide.
-Drive to where the road ends at the village of Buntu, and head into the farmlands on the way to the forests.
-Two hours before the wetlands, you’ll come across a small sulfur vent called Gunung Belarang.
+Meet your guide in Kersik Tuo, and continue on to where the road ends in the village of Buntu.
+Walk through the lovely farmlands in the rolling foothills of Mt.
+Kerinci, on the way into the forest.
+Be prepared to cross a few small streams in the jungle before you come across a small sulfur vent called Gunung Belarang.
 Explore the area for any tiger or other wildlife pug marks before heading on to the campsite on the edge of the marsh.

 After setting up camp, rest or explore the area.
 Don’t miss the sunset over the marshlands in the late afternoon.
-Other options if arranged ahead of time could be to take our trail camera to set up, maybe one by the mud pit in the marshes, and one somewhere in the forest along a trail, (but talk with your guide).
-Or take a night walk with flashlights after dinner, to try to spot eye shine.
+Take a night walk with flashlights after dinner to try to spot any nocturnal creatures that might be around, and set up the trail camera if available.
 When you’re ready, turn in for the night.

 In the morning, head to Danau Singkarak.
 If you think you want to spend the day around the lake, make sure you bring your lunch with you.
-Be prepared to walk a bit through the marshes and a little bit of swamp forest for about 20 minutes before entering normal primary forest again.
+Be prepared to get your feet wet walking through the marshes and swamp forest for about 20 minutes before returning to the solid ground of the primary forest.
 The hike from the camp to the lake takes about 1.5 hours.
 Make sure to remind your guide to show you any orchids and Nepenthes pitcher plants along the way, and keep an eye (and ear) out for singing Siamang gibbons, which usually start their calls between 8am and 9am.

 Explore the area around the lake once you arrive.
 Be on the lookout for any wildlife cooling off with a swim or taking a drink.